department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/full-accessibility-and-508-office-audit.md

 ## Additional information
 VFS teams also need to send their product to VA's 508 office for approval (as applicable).

-Please refer to [Platform Collaboration Cycle](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/index.html) on Platform website for more information about the Collaboration Cycle.
+Please refer to [Platform Collaboration Cycle](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/index.html) or the [Full Accessibility and 508 Office Audit Touchpoint](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/Full-accessibility-and-508-office-audit.1774846068.html) on Platform website for more information about the Collaboration Cycle.